drupaldiversity/diversity-of-the-web/README.md

 https://github.com/drnikki/diversity-survey

 ## Goals

-* 10,000 unique respones
+* 10,000 unique responses
+* 1,000 Github stars
-* 100 Colloaborators
+* 100 Collaborators

+## Survey Participants:
+Anyone who identifies with ‘moving the web forward’ or ‘making the internet’.
+This includes roles like sysadmin, project manager, shop owner, designer, UX, etc.  Possible problems: skewing the data with ‘content editors’ or ‘copywriters’

 ## Timeline
 Here's what we're hoping to do: